improbable-eng/etcd-cluster-operator/docs/release-notes/template.md

 ## Changelog for [${patch-version}](https://github.com/improbable-eng/etcd-cluster-operator/releases/${patch-version}) - ${date}

 <!--
-Notable chanes include new functionality, features, or API additions.
+Notable changes include new functionality, features, or API additions.
 Do not include minor bugfixes or refactors here.
 -->
 ### Notable changes